linkangit/Comprehensive-RNAseq-tutorial/README.md

 # 🧬 From Raw Counts to Biological Insights: A Complete RNA-seq Analysis Journey

-*Discover the story your genes are telling through elegant differential expression analysis*

-Welcome to the world of RNA-seq analysis!
 This tutorial will guide you through a complete journey from raw sequencing counts to beautiful visualizations and meaningful biological insights.
 We'll use Python to unlock the secrets hidden in your transcriptomic data, transforming numbers into knowledge.

 ## 🎯 What You'll Discover